Glass Block Windows Cost

 What Are Glass Block Windows?

-There’s something unique about glass block windows over standard single or double pane windows.
+There’s something unique about glass block windows over standard single or double paned windows.
 They’re thicker and they create a trendy style that you don’t see everywhere.
 This is why many offices and some homes rely on glass blocks in different areas.
 They’re just the right accent to really improve the look of a space.
-Those glass blocks aren’t just there to look good though, most of the time they provide another purpose as well.
-There are plenty of good reasons to have glass block windows installed in your home.
+Those block glass windows aren’t just there to look good though, most of the time they provide another purpose as well.
+There are plenty of good reasons to have glass block windows installed in your home, bathroom, or basement.

 One of the main reasons that glass block windows are used is to offer privacy in some way.
 They are commonly installed in bathrooms, or as dividers between rooms for this very reason.
 While it’s possible to get see-through glass block windows, many times they come with an obscured view.
 Sometimes this is achieved by frosting the glass, and other times the glass simply has a pattern that makes it impossible to see through it.
 Either way there are many glass block window options that work well for privacy.